PatrycjaBochnak/What-happened-that-day/README.md

 - Automatic Date Retrieval: The application fetches today's date from your local computer.
 - Historical Events: Events are retrieved from the Wiki API.
-- Random Events Display: The user can view 7 random historical events from the past.
+- Events Display: The user can click at the day in typed month and year to show events from past years in chosen month and day.

 ## Deployment 🚀